ue22-p22/web/notebooks/19-vs-code-tricks-nb.md

 +++ {"slideshow": {"slide_type": "slide"}}

+## multiple cursors

++++

+you can set multiple cursors, and then everything you type is done multiple times at once

+several ways to use this feature

+* manually add/remove cursors using `⌥ click` (⌥ is Option)
+* use `⌥⌘↓` or `⌥⌘↑` to add more cursors up or down
+* select a block and use `Add cursors to Line Ends` to get one cursor on each of the selected lines

+for more info, check out this page <https://code.visualstudio.com/docs/editor/codebasics#_multiple-selections-multicursor>

+and/or on youtube, search for `vscode multiple cursor`

++++ {"slideshow": {"slide_type": "slide"}}

 ## keyboard shortcuts

 +++

+it is easy to assign these functions to a keyboard shortcut

+* search the function in the palette
+* move the mouse over the function name
+  a gear icon `⚙` appears on the right hand side
+* click that

-it is easy to assign these functions to a keyboard shortcut, search in the vs-code documentation, or ask google or chatgpt
+and/or search in the vs-code documentation, or ask google or chatgpt